wp-plugins/ewww-image-optimizer/readme.txt

 = Skips Previously Optimized Images =

 All optimized images are stored in the database so that the plugin does not attempt to re-optimize them unless they are modified.
 On the Bulk Optimize page you can view a list of already optimized images.
-You may additionally choose to empty the table, remove individual images from the list, or use the Force optimize option to override the default behavior.
-Before running the Bulk Optimize the first time, you must run an import operation that scans your Media Library for any previously optimized images (from before version 1.8.0).
+You may additionally choose to remove individual images from the list, or use the Force optimize option to override the default behavior.
 The re-optimize links on the Media Library page also force the plugin to ignore the previous optimization status of images.

 = WP Image Editor =

-All images created by the new WP_Image_Editor class in WP 3.5 will be automatically optimized.
+All images created by the built-in WP_Image_Editor class will be automatically optimized.
 Current implementations are GD, Imagick, and Gmagick.
-Images optimized via this class include Meta Slider, BuddyPress Activity Plus (thumbs), WP Retina 2x, Imsanity, Simple Image Sizes and probably countless others.
-If you have a plugin that uses WP_Image_Editor and would like EWWW IO to be able to optimize previous uploads, post a thread in the support forums.
+Images optimized via this class include Meta Slider, BuddyPress Activity Plus (thumbs), WP Retina 2x, Imsanity, Simple Image Sizes, Hammy, Animated GIF Resize and probably countless others.
+If you have a plugin that uses WP_Image_Editor (or are not sure) and would like EWWW IO to be able to optimize previous uploads, post a thread in the support forums.

 = Optimize Everything Else =

-As of version 1.7.0, site admins can specify any folder within their wordpress folder to be optimized.
+Site admins can specify any folder within their wordpress folder to be optimized.
 The 'Scan and Optimize' option under Media->Bulk Optimize will optimize theme images, BuddyPress avatars, BuddyPress Activity Plus images, Meta Slider slides, WP Symposium images, GD bbPress attachments, Grand Media Galleries, and any user-specified folders.
 Additionally, this tool can run on an hourly basis via wp_cron to keep newly uploaded images optimized.
-Scheduled optimization does NOT include Media Library images, because they are already optimized on upload.
+Scheduled optimization should not be used for any plugin that uses the built-in Wordpress image functions and it does NOT include Media Library images, because they are already optimized on upload.

 = NextGEN Gallery =